 8. Does the breeder ask you lots of questions?!

-Be prepared to answer lots of questions about yourself and your lifestyle.
+When choosing a puppy breeder, be prepared to answer lots of questions about yourself and your lifestyle.
 Reputable breeders are genuinely interested in ensuring that their puppies are placed in quality, forever homes.
 Don’t be offended if the breeder asks whether you have a secure garden or what kind of dogs you had in the past and what happened to them.
 A serious breeder will want to know what kinds of situations their puppies will be subjected to and what kind of care they will receive.
 Some breeders may seem a bit hesitant to sell you a pup until they know a bit more about you.

 Be prepared to answer questions relating to your lifestyle